REMOTE SENSING ALLOWS FOR THE ACCURATE DETECTION OF REAL-WORLD EMISSIONS FOR THOUSANDS OF VEHICLES ON A DAILY BASIS.

 The EDAR system uniquely uses infrared spectroscopy methods to measure the temperature of the exhaust as it exits the tailpipe.
 For each vehicle, the EDAR unit detects the exhaust and measures the temperature at the moment the plume becomes visible.

-The temperature of the exhaust relative to the ambient temperature is an indication of whether the vehicle is in a warmed-up or cold start state.
-When a vehicle is in a cold start state, it will appear to be a high emitter due to emissions caused by a cold catalyst.
+The temperature of the exhaust relative to the ambient temperature is an indication of whether the vehicle is in a warmed-up or cold-start state.
+When a vehicle is in a cold-start state, it will appear to be a high emitter due to emissions caused by a cold catalyst.

-These measurements are reported for all vehicle and fuel types in:
+for all vehicle and fuel types in:

 grams per kg of fuel (g/kg)